miso-lims/miso-lims/docs/user_manual/freezers_and_rooms.md

 click the "OK" button again to finish creating the stack.
 The stack will appear in the Layout diagram within the freezer or shelf to which you added it.

-You can click an existing stack in the diagram to select it, which allows you to change its barcode.
+You can click an existing stack in the diagram to select it, which allows you to change its barcode and label.
 Once you've selected a stack, a second diagram appears showing the slots within the stack.
 You can click on a slot in this diagram to select the slot, allowing you to change its barcode, or add a box to it.

 ### Racks